kimberlyroche/POMMSlongitudinal/README.md

 ## Regarding permutation testing

 The model must be fit once to the data and then subsequently (many times) to "permutations" of the data set (where taxa are shuffled across samples).
+These permutations give us a background of "null" (spurrious) correlations against which to select potentially significant ones.

-  In `03_model_fitting.R` set `permutation_test <- FALSE` and run the script once to generate the "canonical" output then set `permutation_test <- TRUE` and re-run the script as many times as you want samples from the null distribution to evaluate significance against.
+To do the permutation testing: in `03_model_fitting.R` set `permutation_test <- FALSE` and run the script once to generate the "canonical" output then set `permutation_test <- TRUE` and re-run the script as many times as you want samples from the null distribution to evaluate significance against.
 (These will be saved as specially named output files.)

+## Permutations

 (A) Baseline-only samples VS. (B) full series